Search

 An Author’s Basic Google Analytics Report

 The way you get Analytics on your website is to copy a snippet of tracking code that Google gives you and paste it into the html of your site.
 Google has pretty clear instructions on this, but if you aren’t technologically comfortable, it might be better to ask your web designer to do this for you.
-They might already have added the code for you even – go ahead and ask.
+They might already have added the code for you – go ahead and ask.

 The code can’t be seen by humans, but Google’s spider bots keep track of all comings and goings.
 You can log into your account to see everything being reported or have certain reports emailed to you on a regular basis.
-Again, talk it over with your web professional to find the best way for you access the information.
+Again, talk it over with your web professional to find the best way for you to access the information.

 There are SO MANY reports that you may be overwhelmed and tempted to ignore it all.
 Don’t do that!
 Instead, take a look at a few key reports.
-Here are some suggestions to start:

 Previous Article Why and How to Tag People on Facebook